-Before the introduction of 4-byte UTF-8 character set (in MySQL 5.5.3), MySQL did not support 4-byte UTF8 sequences.
+Before the introduction of 4-byte UTF-8 character set, MySQL did not support 4-byte UTF8 sequences.
 This makes it difficult to represent some multibyte languages such as Japanese.
 To try and alleviate this, MySQL Connector/NET supports a mode where binary blobs can be treated as strings.

 To do this, you set the

 true.
 This is all

 that needs to be done to enable conversion of all binary blobs to

 UTF8 strings.
 To convert only some of your BLOB columns, you can